 Close Out

-Delighters

-Companies look forward to building their reputation and a network for future public works opportunities.
-Public works projects and programs have helped businesses grow their company in terms of size, skills, and capacity.
+- Companies look forward to building their reputation and a network for future public works opportunities. - Public works projects and programs have helped businesses grow their company in terms of size, skills, and capacity.

-Detractors

-It can take a long time to get paid.
+Recommendations

-Recommendations Further investigate how frequently JOC payments are late and what are the specific causes to remedy.
-Consider adding a checkpoint at the end of projects (such as a survey) to ask for feedback and to see if there are any outstanding issues.
+- Further investigate how frequently JOC payments are late and what are the specific causes to remedy. - Consider adding a checkpoint at the end of projects (such as a survey) to ask for feedback and to see if there are any outstanding issues.